richardanaya/webcompose/README.md

 customElements.define("expensive-component", ExpensiveComponent);
 ```

-Sometimes you really want to make sure that your component does not rerender.
-To fascilitate this, we have a utility composition function named *pure* that will stop rendering if it detects that the props it recieves are exactly the same as the current props of the component.
+By default WebCompose will update your DOM everytime your props are given a value, but sometimes you really want to make sure that your component does not rerender unnecessarily .
+To facilitate this, we have a utility composition function named *pure* that will stop rendering if it detects that the props it receives are exactly the same as the current props of the component (i.e. nothing has changed and we shouldn't do costly DOM updates).
 People who use immutable data structures find this useful because they can prevent work from being done that's not necessary.

 * *pure* only does a shallow equality test.
-It is not capable of noticing differences within the props themselves.
+It is not capable of noticing differences within the props's children themselves.
 * Be sure you pay attention to where in the composition you place *pure*.
 It should only be in a spot where you are certain the update of your component should stop.
-Usually at the end of your composition.
+99% of the time it should be at the end of your composition.